CANADA FX DEBT-C$ softer as oil dips, bounces from overnight low

 "People will be watching that for any clues as to what the Fed's insight is into the economy as things unfold here," said Davis.
 "It will certainly garner some interest but I think in terms of broader themes people will continue to focus on the equity markets."

-Toronto's main stock index was lower shortly after the opening bell on Tuesday as strength in banking stocks stemming from firm Bank of Montreal (BMO.TO: Quote) quarterly results were not enough to offset weakness in the weighty commodity-based groups. [.TO]
+Toronto's main stock index was lower shortly after the opening bell on Tuesday as strength in banking stocks stemming from firm Bank of Montreal (BMO.TO) quarterly results were not enough to offset weakness in the weighty commodity-based groups. [.TO]

 Domestic bond prices were a touch higher across the curve as data that showed the U.S. economy grew slower than initially thought in the third quarter triggered demand for more secure assets like government debt.